numericalEFT/MCIntegration.jl/README.md

 ## Why Choose MCIntegration.jl?
 MCIntegration.jl is a comprehensive Julia package designed to handle both regular and singular high-dimensional integrals with ease.
 Its implementation of robust Monte Carlo integration methods makes it a versatile tool in various scientific domains, including high-energy physics, material science, computational chemistry, financial mathematics, and machine learning.

 The high-level simplicity and flexibility of Julia combined with the performance capabilities of C/C++-like compiled languages make it a fantastic choice for implementing Monte Carlo methods.
-Monte Carlo methods, which require extensive computations, can greatly benefit from Julia's just-in-time (JIT) compilation that allows MCIntegration.jl to perform calculations at a near-C/C++ efficiency.
-Moreover, the intuitive high-level syntax of Julia allows users to define their integrands effortlessly, adding to the customizability and user-friendliness of MCIntegration.jl.
+Monte Carlo methods, which require extensive computations, can greatly benefit from Julia's just-in-time (JIT) compilation that allows `MCIntegration.jl` to perform calculations at a near-C/C++ efficiency.
+Moreover, the intuitive high-level syntax of Julia allows users to define their integrands effortlessly, adding to the customizability and user-friendliness of `MCIntegration.jl`.

 ## Installation
 To install MCIntegration.jl, use Julia's package manager.
 Open the Julia REPL, type `]` to enter the package mode, and then: